-I love to use my Cricut to make cards, and it is so easy to do using the Shapes function from Design Space!
+I love making cards in Cricut Design Space, and it is so easy to do using the Shapes function from Design Space!
 With the simple steps I am going to show you here, you can create a card for any occasion.
 Just use cardstock that goes along with the theme and event.

-For this basic card, you will be using the Shapes function in Design Space, so all of the parts are free to use.
+For making cards in Cricut Design Space, you will be using the Shapes function in Design Space, so all of the parts are free to use.
 You will also learn how to use the scoreline to make the center crease in your card.
 You will learn how to use Align to center that scoreline on the card base, and Attach to hold the placement and position of the scoreline on that base.

 Let’s get started!
 I am going to describe the steps as I show you the cards I made, and then at the end there will be a video that shows you how all of the steps come together.